FAQs for the Field Experience

 Department of Natural Resources and the Environment

-The cost for the NRCA's Conservation Ambassador Program is $895, and includes:
+The program fee for the NRCA's Conservation Ambassador Program includes:

 Each day will be packed with fun activities!
 You should expect to spend a lot of the day outdoors and being active, including walking and hiking throughout the day.
 Also, keep in mind the potential for variable weather.
 So, when packing choose items that can get dirty, are comfortable, and provide appropriate cover for walking through forests.
 We suggest the following: